-The Library Instruction and Information Literacy Program promotes the exploration of knowledge and seeks to graduate information literate students who are equipped for lifelong learning in the 21st Century.
+The Library Instruction and Information Literacy Program promotes the exploration and creation of knowledge and seeks to graduate information literate students who are committed to lifelong learning and contributing information meaningfully and creatively in the 21st Century.

-The program accomplishes its mission through collaboration with departments and faculty, aligning itself with institutional goals, providing engaging face-to-face and online instruction, and making a commitment to the continual improvement of student learning and faculty support.
+The program accomplishes its mission through collaboration with departments and faculty, aligning itself with institutional goals, providing engaging face-to-face and online instruction, and making a commitment to the continual improvement of student learning.

 1. Effectively teach library and information literacy skills to students and assess student learning, both F2F and online.